 “When you start out, you’re definitely trying to find out what music you like [or] what sound is yours,” Sampa said.
 “You will definitely get a more assured Sampa and you will definitely hear more experimental sounds because I want to challenge myself musically.”

 Hear more about Sampa from the artist herself below.
-Get even better acquainted with fast-rising lyricist via our specially-curated Pandora Playlist here.
+Get even better acquainted with the fast-rising lyricist via our specially-curated Pandora Playlist here.

 (Photo by Marc Grimwade/WireImage)